Santa Rosa Plain Groundwater

 In September 2014, Governor Brown signed legislation requiring that California’s critical groundwater resources be sustainably managed by local agencies.
 The Sustainable Groundwater Management Act (SGMA) gives local agencies (cities, counties and water districts) powers to sustainably manage groundwater over the long-term, and requires Groundwater Sustainability Agencies (GSAs) to be formed and Groundwater Sustainability Plans (GSPs) developed for designated medium- and high-priority groundwater basins/subbasins.
-The Santa Rosa Plain groundwater sub-basin (defined in DWR’s Bulletin 118) is identified as a medium priority basin/subbasin and is, therefore, subject to the requirements of SGMA.
+The Santa Rosa Plain groundwater sub-basin (defined in DWR’s Bulletin 118) is currently identified as a medium priority basin/subbasin and is, therefore, subject to the requirements of SGMA.

 For further information on the new groundwater law and SGMA activities in Sonoma County, visit SonomaCountyGroundwater.org.

 Groundwater Management Plan Information and Documents

 - Santa Rosa Plain Groundwater Management Plan (PDF)

 - One page flyer on the Groundwater Management Plan (PDF)

 - Groundwater Management Plan Frequently Asked Questions (PDF)

 - Santa Rosa Plain Voluntary Groundwater Level Measurement Program (PDF)